 Overpayments are benefit payments that have been paid out to people who are not entitled to them.
 Commonly the cause for this is people failing to tell us about changes in their circumstances.

-If we find that you have received an overpayment, we will write to you and give you details of the reason for the overpayment, when it occurred, the amount to be recovered and the method of recovery.
+If we find that you have received an overpayment, we will write to you.
+We will give you details of:

-Please read your overpayment letter explained (PDF, 115kb).
+Please read your overpayment letter explained for more information about this letter.

 How to reduce your overpayment (Underlying Entitlement)

 If you did not inform us of a change in your circumstances and an overpayment is made, we can look back over the period you have been overpaid and review your entitlement.

 To do this you will need to provide evidence of all your income and savings for the period of the overpayment.
 We can then assess the amount of benefit that you would have been entitled to if we had known your correct circumstances at the time.

 For example, if you started work but didn’t tell us, we would cancel your benefit back to when you started work and an overpayment would be created.
 If you then provided evidence of your wages and were still entitled to benefit, the amount you would qualify for would then be deducted from your overpayment.

 We can only use Underlying Entitlement to reduce an overpayment.
 We cannot use it to pay you any extra benefit.
 You will then be notified of the remaining overpayment balance that you will need to pay back.

 Please note that without sufficient evidence of income and savings, it will not be possible to assess a claim for Underlying Entitlement and your overpayment will remain recoverable.
 You normally need to provide evidence of your income and savings within 1 month of the overpayment being notified to you.